happo/docs/website/docs/cypress.md

   // ... more config
 };
 ```

-Lastly, you'll need to wrap your calls to `cypress run` with a call to
-`happo-cypress`.
+### Usage with `cypress run`

+To enable Happo in your test suites triggered via `cypress run`, you'll need to
+use the `happo-cypress` wrapper.
 Here's an example:

 ```sh
 npx happo-cypress -- npx cypress run